pkarcic/buffalo-food-deserts/food-deserts.markdown

 Dots indicate supermarkets or grocery stores that sell fresh produce or meats.

-Green Blocks indicate that a block is either in a low-income tract and within 0.5 miles from a market, OR are not located in a low-income tract.
+Green Blocks indicate that a block is either in a low-income tract and within 0.5 miles from a market, OR are not located in a low-income tract regardless of distance from a market.

 Red Blocks indicate that a block is in a low-income tract AND located more than 0.5 miles from a market.